Profit and loss statement

 Structure of the P&L statement

-The income made during the statement period and the expenses incurred during that time comprise the P&L statements two main elements.
+The income made and expenses incurred during the statement are the two main elements of a P&L statemen.
 The many entries about your business break down these two elements.

 Additionally, the following metrics are included in the structure: